sahiliamsso/docs/source/installation-guide/setup_py.md

 Install Passport?
 [Yes]
 ```
 !!!
 Login
-    Please log in using the username `admin` and the password from the setup script promtpt e.g `hlE3vzf0hMdD`
+    Please log in using the username `admin` and the password from the setup script promtpt e.g `hlE3vzf0hMdD` or the password entered

 If a resolvable DNS host is not used, then it must be added to the hostname of the Operating System  hosts file on the server running the browser.

-!!!
-Note
+!!! warning
     Please remove or encrypt the setup.properties.last file as it contains the clear text passwords for *LDAP, admin user, keystores, and 3DES salt*.

 The errors can be found the the `setup_errors.log` file and a detailed step by step installation is found in the `setup.log` file under the `/install/community-edition-setup` folder.

 !!! warning
-    Use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address
+    Use a FQDN (fully qualified domain name) as hostname and refrain from using 127.0.0.1 as IP address or usage of private IP is not supported and not recommended.

 ### Script Command Line Options
 The `setup.py` script can be used to configure your Gluu Server and to add initial data